supermarsx/magicmouse/readme.md

-Apple Magic Mouse 1 and 2 drivers
+Mirror for Apple Magic Mouse 1 and 2 drivers from bootcamp distribution